komm.VariableToFixedCode

 (ArrayLike

 ) –The sequence of symbols to be decoded.
-Must be a 1D-array with elements in $[0:T)$ (where $T$ is the target cardinality of the code) and have a length that is a multiple of the target block size $n$.
+Must be a 1D-array with elements in $\mathcal{Y}$ and have a length that is a multiple of $n$.
 Also, the sequence must be a concatenation of target words (i.e., the output of the

 encode